cloudnative-pg/cloudnative-pg.github.io/content/blog/holes-and-memory-usage/index.md

 ```

 Now go to your browser and open the URL http://localhost:4040/ if everything is working you should
-be able so ee a beautiful interface with Pyroscope running.
+be able to see a beautiful interface with Pyroscope running.

 If that's not the case, you can always check if the port forward works, because that's the thing
 that fails most of the time